Iadvd/RetrocomputingZXSpectrum/GameExamples/RadeBlunner2/README.md

 (A presentation in Spanish of this game is available in this link http://foro.speccy.org/viewtopic.php?f=6&t=5369).
 (The map of the game, just in case you get lost, is available in this link https://maps.speccy.cz/map.php?id=RadeBlunner2)

-This folder contains the game Rade Blunner, Episode 2 in two versions: the Android TCP/IP Virtual Joystick compatible version and a normal version for those who do not have the Spectranet compatible TCP/IP Virtual Joystick.
+This folder contains the game Rade Blunner, Episode 2 in two versions: the TCP/IP Virtual Joystick for Android compatible version and a normal version for those who do not have the Spectranet compatible TCP/IP Virtual Joystick.

 This is a first release, is you find bugs please let us know (should be fine, we have tested it, but who knows...)